NEW PROPERTY OWNER

 SUPPLEMENTAL PROPERTY TAXES

 If the property has been reassessed at a lower value, you will receive a refund.
-The Supplemental Property Tax Bill is in addition to the Annual Secured Property Tax Bill; it does not replace the Annual Secured Property Tax Bill.
+The Supplemental Secured Property Tax Bill is in addition to the Annual Secured Property Tax Bill; it does not replace the Annual Secured Property Tax Bill.
 The Tax Collector sends supplemental bills only to the property owner, even if you have an impound account with your lender.
-Do not ignore the Supplemental Property Tax Bill.
+Do not ignore the Supplemental Secured Property Tax Bill.